-At Instaclustr, our Cassandra managed services includes the underlying cloud provider charges in our standard monthly fee.
+At Instaclustr, our Cassandra managed services include the underlying cloud provider charges in our standard monthly fee.
 We’re often asked by customers and potential for information about what these charges look like.
 This information is also useful to people planning their own cloud-based Cassandra implementation.
 So, whichever category you’re in, read on for more information.

-For simplicity, in this post I’ll focus on our AWS deployment, however similar cost concepts exist across the other cloud support (Azure, IBM SoftLayer) and other providers we’ve taken a close look at.
+For simplicity, in this post I’ll focus on our AWS deployment, however, similar cost concepts exist across the other cloud support (Azure, IBM SoftLayer) and other providers we’ve taken a close look at.

 Background on our deployment

 To start off, a quick bit of background about how we deploy Cassandra (which is basically best practice for deploying Cassandra in the cloud):

 - we have some offerings that use local SSD storage and some that use GP2 EBS (General Purpose v2 Elastic Block Storage – a class of AWS network-based storage);